broadinstitute/fiabftw/1.0/README.md

 - `[google apps domain]` - your GSuite account domain (i.e. `fiabftw.firecloud.org`)
 - `[admin email]` - an admin account to act as script runner.
 Should be in the google apps domain and a Project Owner in the google project.
 - `[dns domain]` - the DNS domain with associated SSL certs (i.e. `fiabftw.broadinstitute.org`)
 - `[env]` - This is an internal variable that allows for the possibility of standing up multiple fiab "environments" with their own service accounts, groups, and DNS domains.
 Will default to a single env, `fiab`.
+If you are using the default, this variable does not need to be passed as a parameter to the setup scripts.
 - `[vault token]` -  See Step 1 for details.
 Will default to reading from `.vault-token-fiabftw` for all scripts.

 ## Step 1: Vault